numpy/user-survey-2020-details/site/content/contributions.md

 ## Motivations

-We asked NumPy contributors about what motivates them to contribute to NumPy.
+{glue:text}`top_3_motivations` are the top three reasons for the respondents to contribution to NumPy.

 ```{code-cell} ipython3
 ---